Kitware/vtk-js/CONTRIBUTING.md

     $ git add file1 file2 file3
     ```

-5. Use Commitizen to create commits
+7. Verify you have correctly formatted code, and that all tests pass:

     ```sh
+    $ npm run reformat
+    $ npm run test
+    ```

+8. Use Commitizen to create commits

+    ```sh
     $ npm run commit
     ```

-6. Push commits in your feature branch to your fork in GitHub:
+9. Push commits in your feature branch to your fork in GitHub:

     ```sh
     $ git push origin new_feature
     ```

-7. Visit your fork in Github, browse to the "**Pull Requests**" link on the left, and use the
+10. Visit your fork in Github, browse to the "**Pull Requests**" link on the left, and use the
    "**New Pull Request**" button in the upper right to create a Pull Request.

     For more information see: